Laying the adaptable, safe, secure foundation

 A fraction of the data being sent to the cloud is being mined effectively for analysis, but it is all being stored, which costs the enterprise a significant amount of money.

-Many more of these systems have to deliver deterministic real-time (measured in microseconds) behavior to certain situations as the electronics are not assisting a human.
+Many more of these systems must deliver deterministic real-time (measured in microseconds) behavior to certain situations as the electronics are not assisting a human.
 They ARE the system (increasingly working alongside a human).

-With these systems now connected, the impact of a security incursion impacts not just that system itself, but potentially any devices accessible from that network connection.
+With these systems now connected, a security incursion impacts not just that system itself but potentially any devices accessible from that network connection.
 Just think back to the Mirai attack in late 2016.
 The diagram to the right shows how Cap Gemini envisions a connected camera to operate in a modern factory.

 WE HEAR FROM OUR CUSTOMERS THAT THE SOLUTION NEEDS TO MEET THESE REQUIREMENTS

-• Applications must be compartmentalized to ensure that certain applications cannot cause other elements of the system to fail
+• Applications must be compartmentalized to ensure that specific applications cannot cause other elements of the system to fail

 Connected systems present a threat from both malicious and unintended (poorly written code) threats.
-In the factory environment, the relatively slow pace of change is understandable, since there is a focus on reliability, which translates to increased up-time, reduced accidents, less scrap etc. OT technology is, therefore, separate networks that get connected up to the IT networks at a main console level.
-The desire is to push this fusion of IT and OT worlds out on the factory floor, so that machines can make better decisions, more quickly.
-Because of the length of time technology is deployed for, there are a lot of equipment that is in excess of ten years old.
-System architects need to provide a path to deliver more functionality without replacing all of the installed equipment day one.
+In the factory environment, the relatively slow pace of change is understandable since there is a focus on reliability, which translates to increased up-time, reduced accidents, less scrap, etc. Therefore, OT technology is separate networks that connect to the IT networks at a main console level.
+The desire is to push this fusion of IT and OT worlds out on the factory floor so that machines can make better decisions more quickly.
+Because of the time technology is deployed, much of the equipment is over ten years old.
+System architects must provide a path to deliver more functionality without replacing all installed equipment on day one.

 The focus of LYNX MOSA.ic for Industrial is to help system architects address these challenges.
-This product features a bundle of Lynx and 3rd party software technologies and system integrations which have been proven to operate together in a secure, deterministic way, and effectively provide a bridge from the past to the future.
+This product features a bundle of Lynx and 3rd party software technologies and system integrations, which have been proven to operate together securely and deterministically and effectively provide a bridge from the past to the future.

 Lynx recently announced a partnership with Google to combine leadership cloud technology with the strong isolation and deterministic real-time capabilities that LYNX MOSA.ic provides.